mgolokhov/mgolokhov.github.io/content_providers.md

 Pretty simple and staightforward so far.
 But how do cliens find provider?
 Well, it's required to know the URIs of a provider to access it.
 The recomendation is to publish public constants for the URIs and document them to other developers.
 The URI has following format:

-`prefix://authority/data_type/id`
+`scheme://authority/data_type/id`

 Yeah, Google likes URIs and URLs :) Here is the detail of various parts:

-* prefix - always set to `content://`
+* scheme - always set to `content://`

-* authority  - specifies the name of the content provider (e.g. contacts, browser)
+* authority  - a unique string used to locate your content provider and it should almost be a package name of your application, e.g. doit.study.droid.quizprovider

 * data_type  - indicates the type of data that this particular provider provides.
-For example, if you are getting all the contacts from the Contacts content provider, then the data path would be people and URI would look like this content://contacts/people
+For example, if you are getting all the topics from the Quiz content provider, then the data path would be topic and URI would look like this content://doit.study.droid.quizprovider/topic

 * id - specifies the specific record requested.
-For example, if you are looking for contact number 5 in the Contacts content provider then URI would look like this content://contacts/people/5
+For example, if you are looking for topic number 5 in the Quiz content provider then URI would look like this content://doit.study.droid.quizprovider/topic/5

 Are you thrilled to write your own Content Provider?
 It's very easy if you have already put data in DB.
 Do simple steps: